 More Info

-Rachel Potts (Vice-Chair)
+Rachel Potts (Chair)

 Rachel took early retirement following a 36-year career in the NHS, working in a range of operational management and senior leadership roles.
 Rachel was Chief Operating Officer and more recently Executive Director of Planning & Governance and has a wealth of relevant experience in all aspects of strategic planning, commissioning, performance delivery, corporate governance and leadership.
 Rachel has a Master’s Degree in Health & Social Care and many of her successes in the NHS have involved taking a collaborative approach to working in a multi-agency way to deliver service improvements.